How can I know if a fruit or vegetable is in season?

 Another clue is the cost and appearance of the product.
 When a fruit or vegetable is in season, it tends to be plentiful in the supermarket and significantly cheaper than out of season.
 It can also look particularly fine, suggesting that it was well cultivated and harvested in its heyday.
 Berries, for example, will be plump and full with no signs of discoloration during the season, while berries out of season may look shriveled, moldy, or soggy.
 When a vegetable is in season, it tends to be smaller, with a smoother texture and rich flavor, rather than large, woody, and bland.

-See also What is a peach martini?
+See also What is raisin sauce?

 Apples typically come into season in the fall.